 Until recently, the sole version of the IIR level 1b product has been Version 1, with no changes to the calibration procedure since launch.
-Nevertheless, a striping effect was noticed soon after launch over homogeneous scenes (Trémas, 2006; Scott, 2009).
-The striping effect refers to the presence of stripes in images of IIR inter-channel brightness temperature differences (BTDs) as presented and illustrated in Sect.
-3.1.
-It occurs in the Northern Hemisphere, typically north of 30° N with a spatial periodicity of about 50 km.
+Nevertheless, a striping effect was noticed soon after launch in images of inter-channel brightness temperature differences (BTDs) over homogeneous scenes (Trémas, 2006; Scott, 2009).
+This striping effect occurs in the Northern Hemisphere, typically north of 30° N with a spatial periodicity of about 50 km.
 In parallel, in order to assess Version 1 calibration stability and accuracy, Version 1 calibrated radiances have been monitored since the beginning of the CALIPSO mission through two concomitant approaches based on simulated and observed comparisons with similar channels of the Moderate Resolution Imaging Spectroradiometer (MODIS) onboard the Aqua spacecraft (Scott, 2009; Garnier et al., 2017 (henceforth G17); Scott et al., 2017).
 Time series analyses were carried out by averaging the individual observations with latitudinal resolutions of several tens of degrees.
-Excellent stability and accuracy of the Version 1 IIR calibrated radiances were found (G17), well within the required accuracy of 1K in all channels.
-However, unexplained seasonal night/day differences of up to 0.4 K in June and July were made evident in the 30° N-60° N latitude band, but not in the tropics and in the Southern Hemisphere, with remarkable repeatability since launch.
-Analyses revealed that this phenomenon originates from IIR and is due to warm biases in Version 1 nighttime IIR brightness temperatures in this latitude range (G17).
-These analyses are summarized in Sect.
-3.2.
+Excellent stability and accuracy of the Version 1 IIR calibrated radiances were found (G17), well within the specified accuracy of 1K in all channels.
+However, unexplained seasonal night/day differences of up to 0.4 K in June and July were made evident in the 30° N-60° N latitude band, with remarkable repeatability since launch.
+Analyses revealed that this phenomenon originates from IIR and is due to warm biases in Version 1 nighttime IIR brightness temperatures in this latitude range.